-When creating your negotiations application, make sure you find answers to the following questions during your conversation.
+When creating your negotiation application, make sure you find answers to the following questions during your conversation.
 Questions like: what do you intend to offer the company that may warrant us to increase your salary or go above your present pay grade?
 Try to get down all necessary facts and notable points before going for the negotiation process.

 You can simply rehearse your lines with a friend or a colleague who will stand in as the recruiter or the employer.
 If you can get someone who is business-like to pose as a teacher and coach by providing you with potential questions and answers that may likely come up during the negotiation process, that will help you prepare well.
 Constant rehearsal will put you in the best of shape for your salary negotiation meeting.

-Developing high morale before and during the negotiation discussion will boost your confidence level, and your confidence is very important when it comes to discussing such delicate matter.
+Developing high morale before and during the negotiation discussion will boost your confidence level, and your confidence is very important when it comes to discussing such a delicate matter.
 The employer will be moved by the confidence displayed by you when talking about your points and answering questions thrown at you.
 Since you have done your market value and you know the positive impact which you will bring along with you if the pay is not up to your standard, be brave to reject such an offer and ask for a raise.

-When negotiating for a salary increase, it is advised that you increase your asking price with a few percentages.
+When negotiating for a salary increase, it is advised that you increase your asking price by a few percentages.
 The major reason for that is because the employer will still want to reduce your asking price by a certain amount; after the reduction, you will always end up getting the salary you wished for or at least something fair.
 Providing a salary range will lead to the hiring manager going for the least salary pay but make sure the least amount you’re asking for is above what you truly want as salary.

 Sometimes salary negotiation can arise due to extra expenses the job will cost you, such as: moving from one town to another, which will need you to procure an apartment and other necessary things to enhance your movement.
 The transition process will lead to extra expenses that need to be paid, either as an increase in your salary or compensation.

 You can’t have it all your way when it comes to salary negotiation.
-You will have to adjust to certain terms, which might include a give and take offer.
+You will have to adjust to certain terms, which might include a give and take the offer.
 This process will be less than upgrading your salary income.
 It includes providing you with a flexible working schedule (work from home), fewer days at work, or an increased vacation.

 If the company is not showing any positive signs of granting your request for a salary increase, be wise enough to end the negotiation process and try to get a better job opening that fits your salary description.